princeruganji/Assembly_Language_Lab1.-2-/README.md

 - Multiple LEDs blink correctly on different output pins, satisfying the main task requirement
 - Proteus simulation confirms correct circuit connections and program execution

-## Submission Notes
-In compliance with the assignment submission guidelines:
-- All required files are included in the attached ZIP folder
-- The project is also uploaded to a GitHub repository
-- A GitHub Issue titled **“Lab1-Part-Two Submission”** is created, containing the student name, Andrew ID, and final commit hash
-- The repository link is submitted via Canvas

 ## Author
 Ruganji Prince